-That was a typical lazy Sunday winter afternoon, and after my lunch I took the detective novel of Satyajit Ray, ‘Joto Kando Kathmandute’ (English version- Criminals of Kathmandu).
-The story is about a murder of a foreigner in a Calcutta hotel leads Feluda and his friends to Kathmandu, straight into the den of Maganlal Meghraj, their old rival.
-With an incident at Swayambhunath, a trap in a prayer wheel factory, an thrilling night at the casino and a prolonged LSD-induced delusion for Jatayu, the case soon turns into a unforgettable adventure.
+That was a typical lazy Sunday winter afternoon, and after my lunch, I took the detective novel of Satyajit Ray, ‘Joto Kando Kathmandute’ (English version- Criminals of Kathmandu).
+The story is about a murder of a foreigner in a Calcutta hotel who leads Feluda and his friends to Kathmandu, straight into the den of Maganlal Meghraj, their old rival.
+With an incident at Swayambhunath, a trap in a prayer wheel factory, a thrilling night at the casino, and a prolonged LSD-induced delusion for Jatayu, the case soon turn into an unforgettable adventure.
 In a dramatic climax, the detective Feluda uncovers an international racket in spurious drugs and appears victorious yet again.
 There the description about Kathmandu, Nepal allured me to visit the place.
-Later when I saw telefilm version of same novel I fixed the plan to visit Nepal.
-In this post I will tell you 25 best reasons why you should visit Nepal at least once in your lifetime.
+Later when I saw the telefilm version of the same novel I fixed the plan to visit Nepal.
+In this post, I will tell you the 25 best reasons why you should visit Nepal at least once in your lifetime.

 1. UNESCO world heritage sites are intensely the landmark of cultural, historical and architectural importance.
 Nepal is home to world heritage sites namely Sagarmatha National Park, Kathmandu valley, Chitwan National Park and Lumbini.
 These heritage sites are important in their own values and depict an exclusive era and authenticity of the country.

 2. Nepal is a country of contrasts.
 Home to 10 of the world’s 14 highest mountain peaks, the country offers a wonderful setting for hiking and mountaineering, as well as some of the world’s best white water rafting.